How we process information about you

 We will mainly process your data within the EU/EEA.
 In certain cases, however, we may process your personal data outside the EU/EEA (also known as third countries).

-Where we transfer your data to a third country we will take the measures required for us to transfer the personal data lawfully, by ensuring that your data is processed securely and with an adequate level of protection that is comparable with the protection offered within the EU/EEA, for example, by signing an agreement with the recipient that includes the European Commission’s standard clauses or, if data is transferred to the USA, by the recipient holding Privacy Shield certification.
+Where we transfer your data to a third country we will take the measures required for us to transfer the personal data lawfully, by ensuring that your data is processed securely and with an adequate level of protection that is comparable with the protection offered within the EU/EEA, for example, by signing an agreement with the recipient that includes the European Commission’s standard clauses.

 What information do we process about you?